Music Theatre Preview - Saturday, November 12, 2016 at 2: 00 p.m.

 Join us for an afternoon of exploration, interaction and music theatre fun!
 Reservations required.
-Click here to find out more.
+Click here for more information and to register for the event.

 You've performed all your life, from your grade school play to the high school musical.
 You enjoy entertaining others, and you celebrate the opportunity for creative self-expression.
 As you enter your college years, why not explore the performing arts?